XinFinOrg/XinFin-Node/subnet/deployment-generator/README.md

   docker, docker compose V2

-  `./setup.sh` is the script for setting up requirements on a fresh machine.
+  `./setup.sh` is the script for setting up requirements on a fresh Ubuntu machine.

 # Steps